mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 For example, `[]int` is a slice of int values that is not yet associated with an array.

-There are three ways to create a slice, using a "slice literal", using the builtin `make` function, or basing on an existing array.
+There are three ways to create a slice.

+1. using a "slice literal"
+2. using the builtin `make` function
+3. basing on an existing array

 The most common way to create a slice is with a slice literal which creates a slice and its underlying array.